 Have at least one member of staff at both locations to direct your staff or the removal company (hopefully us!).
 Here are some more general tips:

 - Similar to moving home, check the inventory of the old and new office and take notes of any damages, including photos.
 This will save a lot of hassle in the future and remove any potential confrontations with the landlords.

 - Test electrical equipment such as phone lines and broadband.
 Although your new office landlord should take care of this, we’ve relocated enough business to realise this sometimes isn’t the case and it can cause a lot of headaches.

-- If you do decide on moving office yourself, remember this is hard physical work so have plenty of refreshments ready for your staff.
+- If you do decide on moving office yourself or if you’ve hired a man and van who’s expecting you to help, remember this is hard physical work so have plenty of refreshments ready for your staff.
 Also, ask each member of your staff if they’re willing to help because it might not be in the job description.
 One more thing, make sure you hire stack trucks and dollies for the move.
 This equipment can dramatically lessen the effort involved.

 Most of all, after moving office, enjoy your new premises!